cocos2d/bindings-generator/README.md

 default one, used for cocos2d-x

     [cocos2d-x]
-    name = cocos2dx
+    prefix = cocos2dx
     events  = CCNode#onEnter CCNode#onExit
     extra_arguments = -I../../cocos2dx/include -I../../cocos2dx/platform -I../../cocos2dx/platform/ios -I../../cocos2dx -I../../cocos2dx/kazmath/include -arch i386 -DTARGET_OS_IPHONE -isysroot /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator5.1.sdk -x c++
     headers = ../../cocos2dx/include/cocos2d.h
     classes = CCSprite
-    structs_as_objects = ccColor3B
+    functions = my_free_function

 ## Required sections

-* name: the name of the project.
+* prefix: the prefix for the project.
 Must be a valid identifier for the language of the target vm.
   Most of the time, the name will be intermixed between the class name and the function name, since all generated (probably) will be free functions, we do that in order to avoid name collition.
+The script will generate ${prefix}.cpp and ${prefix}.hpp as a result.
 * events: a list of identifiers in the form of ClassName#functionName that are events to be called from the native world to the target vm.
 * extra_arguments: extra arguments to pass to the clang interface.
 Basically you can think of this